-This limited-time offer requires a $10k minimum opening deposit of new money, defined as funds “not transferred from an existing Pima Federal Credit Union account.”
+These limited-time offers require a $10k minimum opening deposit of new money, defined as funds “not transferred from an existing Pima Federal Credit Union account.”

-A very helpful CSR explained the Early Withdrawal Penalty (EWP), which is one of the more unusual ones I’ve run into.
-The EWP is 50% of the interest that would be earned during the remaining term of the CD, based on the full amount of the deposit.
-For example, a 14-month CD with a balance of $50k, with a withdrawal of $10k with 60 days left until the maturity date, would incur a penalty of 30 days interest on the $50k.
+The Early Withdrawal Penalty (EWP) is bit unusual: 50% of the dividends that would be earned during the remaining term of the CD, based on the full amount of the deposit.
+For example, a 14-month CD with a balance of $50k, with a withdrawal of $10k with 60 days left until the maturity date, would incur a penalty of 30 days dividends on the $50k.

-The field of membership (FOM) also includes individuals who live, work, or worship in most of Pima County and employees, volunteers, or registered members of any non-profit organization located in Pima County.
+The field of membership (FOM) also includes individuals who live, work, or worship in Apache County and most of Pima County.
+Registered volunteers, members and/or employees of a non-profit organization in Pima County also qualify for membership.

 Anyone related to a current PFCU member is welcome to apply.

 Opening a Regular Shares account with a minimum $5 deposit establishes a PFCU membership.

 PFCU no longer participates in the CO-OP Shared Branch network, but continues to be a member of the CO-OP ATM network.

 Credit Union Overview

 Pima Federal Credit Union has an overall health grade of "A" at DepositAccounts.com, with a Texas Ratio of 0.65% (excellent), based on March 31, 2022 data.
 In the past year, PFCU has increased its total non-brokered deposits by $134.58 million, an excellent annual growth rate of 17.84%.
 Please refer to our financial overview of Pima Federal Credit Union (NCUA Charter # 7316) for more details.